|

 during greetings and departures is neither dominant nor amorous,

-with a form of controllable self-gratification ~ a behaviour that
+the excitement with a form of controllable self-gratification

-often resists interruption, and in some cases evokes an aggressive
+~ a behaviour that often resists interruption, and in some cases

-persistent jumping up, mouthing and humping.
+such as persistent jumping up, mouthing and humping. |

 is non-injurious and enables it to successfully handle a stressful